SuperagenticAI/Agenspy/README.md

 # 🏗️ Architecture

-Agentic-DSPy provides a protocol-first approach to building AI agents:
+Agenspy provides a protocol-first approach to building AI agents:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐